You can add a Cloud Source Repository as a remote to a local Git repository and use it in the same way you use other Git remotes.

 Add the Cloud Source Repository as a remote:

-[PROJECT_ID]is the ID of your Cloud Platform project.
+[PROJECT_ID]is the ID of your Cloud Platform project and

 Using the repository as a remote